earthbucks/earthbucks/README.md

 Every mine is a mining pool.
 Wallets and users are conceptually separate from mines.
 However, a mine can have a wallet and users.

-Of the active mines, the network has three parts, and blocks are intentionally distributed to all three parts.

-The fraction of blocks each part gets is determined by the number of blocks in the past 2016 target adjustment window.
-1/3 blocks is 672 blocks.
+The first six mines are distributed globally to make sure everyone in the world has low latency.

 The first six mines:
 - 1.earthbucks.com (North America)